-Results: Overall, only 10.2% of all participants had high knowledge of dengue and chikungunya, while regarding dengue and chikungunya fever.
-Therefore, the Ministry of Health should organize more practical health education programs.
-Public education based on Knowledge, Attitude, and Practice will help improve individuals' awareness of the disease's signs and symptoms, mode of transmission, and improved preventive practices.
+Results: Overall, only 10.2% of all participants had high knowledge of dengue and chikungunya, while and chikungunya fever.
+Regular assessments should be conducted using SEM and the KAP approach, which will help improve awareness among community members about the disease's signs and symptoms, mode of transmission, and improved preventive practices.